 Location: CPH 205B

-Dr. Sabrina Brown serves as Assistant Professor in the Department of Epidemiology, College of Public Health, at the University of Kentucky.
+Dr. Sabrina Brown serves as Associate Professor in the Department of Epidemiology, College of Public Health, at the University of Kentucky.
 Dr. Brown expanded the Kentucky Injury Surveillance Project in 2002, to meet requirements for Centers for Disease Control and Prevention’s National Violent Death Reporting System.
 Dr. Brown developed the CDC funded Kentucky Violent Death Reporting System, and serves as principal investigator.
 Together with Kentucky coroners, Dr. Brown developed the statewide Coroner Investigation Report, used by nearly all county coroners and the Coroner Investigation Reporting Web-based System, used by over half of Kentucky’s 120 county coroners (the reports’ development and distribution are detailed in American Journal of Health Behavior).
 She has also designed curriculum for annual coroner in-service trainings aimed at improving coroner death investigations, record keeping, and reporting practices.
 Dr. Brown holds a Master of Public Health in Environmental Health Sciences and a Doctor of Public Health concentrating in Biostatistics, both from the College of Public Health, University of Kentucky.

 Additional public health publications are found in the Journal of the Kentucky Medical Association and Public Health Reports.
 Dr. Brown has taught undergraduate and graduate courses at Eastern Kentucky University and Asbury College.
 She has a background in Journalism and worked as a television reporter/producer, WTVQ Channel 36, Lexington KY; television producer, WROC Channel 8, Rochester, NY; news anchor/reporter, WHAM 1180 AM Radio, Rochester, NY; and in public television and radio, WXXI, Rochester, NY.
 She was selected as a 2007 contributing columnist for the Lexington Herald-Leader, and produced six columns focusing on violence prevention and public health.